Summer Arts Camps

 Our amazing faculty

-Our campers enjoy a unique and fun-filled summer experience taught by professional artists and teachers.
-COCA’s talented teaching artists also work professionally as exhibiting artists or performers throughout the region.
+COCA campers enjoy a unique and fun-filled summer experience taught by our talented teaching artists who also work professionally as exhibiting artists or performers throughout the region.

 Our personalized approach

 We provide a safe, comfortable, arts-learning environment where campers can truly enjoy art and the art-making process.
 Many of our camps are multidisciplinary and are designed to engage all types of learners.